johnnyawesome/Chess.comEmojis/README.md

 ![chesscomemojisadded](https://user-images.githubusercontent.com/35241451/35694112-87a24b3c-0780-11e8-8574-730e68cd949d.jpg)

-When you open it, you'll be presented with a selection of Non-Sanctioned Emojis you can post:
+When you open it, you'll be presented with a selection of additional non standard Emojis you can post:

 ![chesscomemojislistadded](https://user-images.githubusercontent.com/35241451/35694397-8784e410-0781-11e8-96f9-e8dfce4bf45c.jpg)